Starfish-develop/Starfish/README.md

 * warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.

-## Read SPEX data into DataSpectrum

- We do need to incorporate masking into the DataSpectrum

- * Only un-masked points should be downsampled to
- * Only un-masked points should participate in the likelihood function

- Can this be as simple as just creating wl_masked = wl[masks] and same for flux?

- Might have to convert Chebyshev's from pixel space to wavelength space, in this case?
-I don't think so.
-Probably we can evaluate the Chebyshev's accross all pixels, and then let the masking come in during the plotting and likelihood evaluation

- How to plot appropriately with masks

- Spex is vacuum wls... shift back?

-## make the "accuracy enabler" full-blown

-* check to see if SPEX is downsampling to an acceptable accuracy
+# SPEX

+* Do we need to bother to convert Chebyshev to velocity, if we now have a reasonable amount of pixels?
+Perhaps not.

+We *do* want the flux to actually be downsampled to these pixels, since we want to be able to actually plot what the model would look like here, in the case of say an emission line, or telluric contamination.
+This is important for masking lines where we actually do have data.
+But for regions where there are chip-gaps, for example between the orders, this is not necessary.

+Clipping this gap into a different order might not really be the solution, since there are a different number of pixels in each order and this would really screw things up.

+* convert Chebyshev's from pixel space to wavelength space.

+* change Chebyshev polynomial degree to be higher for SPEX (how?)

 ## working test with IRTF spex M dwarf

 This will tell us what the residuals actually look like, which is important for developing a kernel to track them.

-In this case, I think it's worthwhile to use a Gaussian-tapered squared exponential, or Gaussian-tapered Matern kernel,  since that looks more ragged.
+In this case, I think it's worthwhile to use a Gaussian-tapered Matern kernel, since that looks more ragged.

 * Fits for WASP 14 both w/ and without covariance kernel

+## Regions

+* get triangle.py titles and MSFormatter working
+* need better way to visualize MCMC region output and errors together
+* add logic to be destroyed when current value of amplitude goes below the global kernel
+* keep an anchor on mu that makes sense relative to the PSF, +/- 3 ang for TRES is way too big.
+Need something for SPEX.
+* Need plotting tools to show everything output.

+#Alternate sampling stratagies

+* In theory, if this step is slow, we could sample all of the parameters, for all of the regions (and all of the global parameters) at the same time (perhaps using a HMC algorithm).
+That way we get around the largest time cost of the update_cov step, which for ~17 orders becomes a sizeable amount of time.

+* alternatively, for each region, it might be possible to actually isolate the exact chunk that we are sub-sampling.
+Although I have a feeling this won't be all that much faster anyway.

+After converging the global and stellar parameters, we could switch entirely to sampling the hyperparameters.
+Or sample them less frequently.
+I suppose the point is simply to track how they evolve.
+This is why reading in a couple different model.json files to visualize the current state of things might be helpful.

 ## text in paper